Connect to a Workload with VS Code over SSH

-How to run SSH workloads?
+How to run SSH workloads

-- Use provided Ubuntu applications.
+- Use the provided Ubuntu applications.

-- Or execute your own ssh container.
+- Or run your own SSH container.

-Latest ubuntu dev docker images are recommended.
+Latest Ubuntu dev Docker images are recommended.

 Obtain workload SSH credentials